-Antonio Allegri more commonly known as Correggio was born in this northern Italian town in 1489.
+Antonio Allegri more commonly known as Correggio was born in 1489 in the northern Italian town that he is named after.
 It is not known how much influence (if any) other major artists from Rome or Venice had on his work.

 Details of his life are sparse but his major works were executed in Parma a world away from his southern contemporaries.
 We know that he married a lady from his hometown, Girolama Francesca di Braghetis, and had at least one son, Pomponio Allegri, who was also a painter.

 Correggio's first major commission was in 1519 for the convent of St Paul, the Camera di San Paolo in Parma.
 He painted a scene of marble images and playful cherubs and also an image of Diana.